By Bridget Castner ✔ Reviewed by travel expert Alexandra Falbo

 I'm lost

-Non trovo il mio passaporto (no-n tro-vo il mio pasa-porto)
+Non trovo il mio passaporto (No-n tro-vo il mio pasa-porto)

 I can't find my passport

-Per favore mi aiuti (per fav-ore mi ai-uti)
+Per favore mi aiuti (Per fav-ore mi ai-uti)

 Please help me